Skip to main content

 Serious side effects and warnings

 Drug interactions.
-Tell your healthcare provider if you are taking aspirin, blood thinners, or other medicines to treat blood clots.
-Koselugo contains vitamin E which may increase your risk of bleeding.
+Tell your healthcare provider if you take aspirin, blood thinners, or other medicines to treat blood clots.
+Koselugo contains vitamin E, which may increase your risk of bleeding.

 Your healthcare provider may change your dose, temporarily stop, or permanently ask you to stop taking Koselugo if you have any of these side effects.